Vision

 What will the Local Transport Plan look like?

-The LTP sets out the vision for Staffordshire’s transport network in 2050, and the policies, schemes, aspirations, partner asks, and targets needed to achieve that vision.
+The LTP sets out the vision for Staffordshire’s transport network, and the policies, schemes, aspirations, partner asks, and targets needed to achieve that vision.
 It includes car-based travel, active and shared travel, logistics, as well as the management of roads and footways.

 Several themed and area-based strategies will it beneath the LTP and provide greater detail regarding how its vision will be achieved.
 These strategies, along with the LTP, will be updated regularly to ensure that they reflect Staffordshire’s challenges and opportunities, national and local policy, and best practice.

-An Integrated Sustainability Appraisal (ISA) is being prepared alongside the LTP.
+An Integrated Impact Assessment (IIA) has been prepared alongside the LTP.
 It seeks to reduce the LTP’s impact on Staffordshire’s health, environment, society and economy.

 How this Local Transport Plan is different?

-The new Local Transport Plan is proposing to reshape how Staffordshire's transport network is managed and maintained.
+The new LTP is proposing to reshape how Staffordshire's transport network is managed and maintained.
 It will:

 Which strategies support the Local Transport Plan?